h2020-sbd4nano/sbd-data-book/src/general.md

 Specific assets will have additional requirements or specific more detailed information about the second two requirements.

+## Information sources and plugins

+Information about databases, datasets, model, and relationships are collected but also retrieved from other data sources.

 ## Data sources

 Currently, the following datasources are being used: